AtomLinter/linter-julia/README.md

 ```bash
 $ apm install linter-julia
 ```
+Note: if you have't installed [Juno](http://junolab.org/), you need to tell linter-julia your julia executable location (i.e. `/usr/bin/julia`).
+See Settings below.

 In order to use this package, you will need to install Julia and Lint.jl (version 0.2.6 or higher).